 Are there any annual benefit limitations in the Medical/Rx program?

 No. The Missio Benefits Medical/Rx program has an unlimited annual benefit maximum.

-No. The employee and spouse must be legally married and of the opposite sex.
+No. Following the biblical model of marriage the employee and spouse must be legally married and of the opposite sex.

 How do we handle the transition of our current HSA or FSA accounts and account values to Missio Benefits?

 The plan for transition of current HSA and FSA accounts and values is coordinated during the implementation process.
 The process will depend on what can be supported by your current HSA/FSA administrator.